Buckley School (California): History

 The Buckley School was founded as an "independent co-educational institution" by Isabelle Buckley in 1933 based on her own "4-Fold Plan of Education", which equally emphasizes academics, arts, athletics, and an ethical education.
 Early campuses were located on Doheny Drive in Los Angeles, on Hayvenhurst Avenue in Van Nuys, and the school had two locations in Sherman Oaks, on Riverside Drive and Woodman Avenue.
 In 1964, Isabelle Buckley purchased land from the Glenaire Country Club in Sherman Oaks, and by 1973 all five divisions of the school were consolidated at the Stansbury Avenue location.
 In 2008, the city of Los Angeles approved campus enhancements to be completed over a six-year (non-consecutive) total building period.
 Construction began in 2011; Phase III of Buckley's Campus Enhancement Plan began in late 2014 and was scheduled to end in late 2016.

-By the end of 2016, the school added three new buildings to support academics, including specialized science, technology, engineering, and math (STEM) classrooms, as well as the performing arts, including dance and music rehearsal spaces, a black-box theatre, and a performance and community gathering space.
-Improvements also have included a renovated Middle and Upper School library and administrative offices, renovated classrooms and Lower School administrative offices.
+By the end of 2016, the school added three new buildings to support academics, including science, technology, engineering, and math (STEM) classrooms, as well as the performing arts, including dance and music rehearsal spaces, a black-box theatre, and a performance space.

-In December 2017, Julie Taylor-Vaz, a Buckley School guidance counselor, learned that a Buckley student identified as “Eliza” Bass – a pseudonym given by Vanity Fair – had been accepted to Tulane University, Georgetown and Loyola Marymount as an “African-American tennis whiz, ranked in the Top 10 in California,” according to the report.
-The only problem was that the student was actually white and did not play tennis.
-Taylor-Vaz alerted her superiors and notified all three schools, Vanity Fair reports.
-All three denied the elicit applications and Eliza was allowed to pull her applications and reapply.

-According to Vanity Fair, Eliza’s father, Adam Bass [Adam J. Bass], a member of the Buckley School Board, initially denied that he had used an outside admissions consultant before finally admitting to Buckley that his family had hired Rick Singer, the Newport Beach man who became infamous in March for spearheading the admissions scandal which netted the arrests of at least 50 parents, college coaches and testing administrators, including actresses Lori Loughlin, Felicity Huffman.
+During 2019, several Buckley School families were implicated in the Varsity Blues scandal, where Buckley parents paid Rick Singer to get their children into elite colleges, including Georgetown University, Tulane University, and University of Southern California.

-Board of Trustees
+Board of trustees

-The Buckley Board of Trustees is composed of current parents, alumni, parents of alumni, and friends of the school who go through a rigorous vetting and training process facilitated by the committee on trustees.
 The composition of the board changes every year, as terms expire and new trustees are elected.
 Trustees can serve up to three, three-year terms and participate in at least two board committees each year of their trusteeship.
-Buckley's trustees emeriti include Maurice Marciano, Philip de Toledo, and Terry Semel.